USS Impetuous

 USS Impetuous (PYc-46) was a private yacht purchased by the Navy in August 1940 that served as a patrol boat of the United States Navy in Central America.
 The yacht was built as Paragon, the first of at least two Davol yachts to bear the name, in 1915 for Charles J. Davol of Providence, Rhode Island.
 In 1916 Davol sold the yacht to John Fred Betz, 3d of Philadelphia who renamed the yacht Sybilla III which served as the Section Patrol yacht USS Sybilla III (SP-104) from May 1917 to December 1918.
 Sybilla III remained in Betz's ownership until sale in 1935 to R. Livingston Sullivan of Philadelphia who renamed the yacht Arlis.
 On 12 August 1940 the Navy purchased the yacht placing it in commission as USS PC-454 on 16 October.
 The vessel was given the name Impetuous and reclassified PYc-46 on 15 July 1943.
 The yacht was decommissioned at Philadelphia 31 August 1944 and transferred to the War Shipping Administration for sale.

 Yacht Paragon

-Paragon was built for Charles J. Davol of Providence, Rhode Island in 1915 by Robert Jacob Inc., City Island, New York City.
+Paragon was built for Charles J. Davol of Providence, Rhode Island in 1915 by Robert Jacob Shipyard, City Island, New York City.
 The yacht was designed by Swasey, Raymond & Page, Boston, somewhat along the lines of the U.S. Navy torpedo destroyers.
 Davol was president and treasurer of the Davol Rubber Company.
 He maintained moorings for his yachts near his 1000 acre North Kingstown, Rhode Island estate "Wildacres" which composed most of Quonset Point.
 He was a member of seven yacht clubs.